 As a parent, you have probably struggled in the past to focus your child's attention.
 While children can be very intensely focused on one thing at a time, their attention tends to wander from activity to activity.
 This can prove extremely difficult when trying to convey information or when conducting education.
 Forcing a child to concentrate beyond their attention span can lead to fights, tears, and lots of frustration from all parties involved.

-Another way to keep your child focused and to improve their attention spans is to learn their rhythms.
-Firstly, make sure your kids are getting the recommended amount of sleep and rest so that they are fully capable to focus without yawning or dozing off.
+Another way to keep your child focused and improve their attention span is to learn their rhythms.
+First, make sure your kids are getting the recommended amount of sleep and rest so that they are fully capable of focusing without yawning or dozing off.
 Next, keep track of your child's energy levels.
 If they crash after lunch or go into a 3 p.m. mania, don't force them to sit at the desk and count.
 Take advantage of the quiet time to teach behavioral skills or demonstrate caring with stuffed animals they share a bed or nap area with.
 Dance around with your kids when they're bursting with energy.
 By mirroring your child in this way, you are supporting their feelings, helping them listen to their body, and making the most out of every day by taking full advantage of the times when they are calm, focused, and alert.

-Lastly, once you are determined your child's rhythms and patterns, start to construct a schedulearound it and begin to enforce it.
-It's never too early to learn to be responsible, and having a set plan for what you expect your child to do throughout the day will help you both stay focused.
+Lastly, once you have determined your child's rhythms and patterns, start to construct a schedule around them and begin to enforce it.
+It's never too early to learn to be responsible.
+Having a set plan for what you expect your child to do throughout the day will help you both stay focused.
 Communicate often, and help your kids understand more complicated concepts like planning ahead and delayed gratification.
 As your child ages, they will grow into being responsible and managing themselves by following your example.

 Here at Best Brains, we believe in listening to our students and following their lead.
-Our one-concept-at-a-time curriculum is designed to maximize your child's attention span and present learning in a way that is best for them.
+Our one-concept-at-a-time curriculum is designed to maximize your child's attention span and present learning in the best way for them.
 Click here to learn more!